Liberdus/liberdus-docs/docs/liberdus-token/Tokenomics.md

 sidebar_position: 1
 ---

-# 🪙 Tokenomics
+# 🏷️ Tokenomics

-## Overview
+## 🌟 Overview
-Liberdus’s tokenomics are designed to align economic incentives with the network’s **horizontally scaling architecture**.
-By leveraging **Shardus’s dynamic state sharding and autoscaling**, the Liberdus network can dynamically expand or contract based on transaction demand, and its tokenomics model must factor this in.
+Liberdus’s tokenomics are designed to align economic incentives with the network’s [**horizontally scaling**](/docs/Glossary#%EF%B8%8F-horizontal-scaling) architecture.
+By leveraging Shardus’s [**dynamic state sharding**](/docs/Glossary#-dynamic-state-sharding) and [**autoscaling**](/docs/Glossary#-autoscaling) the Liberdus network can dynamically expand or contract based on transaction demand, and its tokenomics model must factor this in.

 Liberdus employs a **capped elastic supply model** that ensures network scalability, validator profitability, and long-term sustainability without compromising decentralization.
-The system adapts **issuance and burning** to reach a natural equilibrium between supply and demand over time.
+The system utilises **issuance and burning** to reach a natural equilibrium between supply and demand over time.

----
+For a more comprehensive breakdown of Liberdus’s tokenomics model and design, please see the [Liberdus tokenomics page](https://liberdus.com/tokenomics/).

-## 🪙 LIB Coin Fundamentals
+## 🪙 LIB Fundamentals

 The native token of the Liberdus network is **LIB**, which also serves as its **ticker symbol**.
 LIB functions both as a **coin** on the Liberdus network and a **bridged token** on smart contract platforms like **Ethereum, BNB Chain, and Polygon**.

 | Attribute | Detail |
 |------------|---------|